 What is THCA?

 THCA, or tetrahydrocannabinolic acid, is a precursor to THC found in raw cannabis plants.
-This means that no matter how much THCA you consume from freshly harvested plants (unheated), you won't succumb to its intoxicating effects.
-Unlike THC, THCA is non-intoxicating, meaning it does not have the psychoactive effects commonly associated with cannabis consumption.
-Instead, THCA must undergo a process known as decarboxylation to convert into THC and become the primary psychoactive compound.
+This means that no matter how much THCA you consume from freshly harvested cannabis plants (unheated), you won't succumb to its intoxicating effects.
+Unlike THC, THCA is non-intoxicating, meaning it does not have the psychoactive effects but has therapeutic benefits, but most people never consume it.
+That's because it converts to THC when heated through a process called decarboxylation – all cannabis/hemp flower is really THCa flower, but the THCa converts to THC before you inhale it.

 Definition and Chemical Structure